mainlp/germanic-lrl-corpora/README.md

 We focus on manual or manually corrected annotations rather than fully automatically annotated data.

+Did we forget a corpus for a Germanic low-resource language or dialect that fits these inclusion criteria?
+Please reach out to us via a GitHub issue or pull request or an email to `verena DOT blaschke ÄT cis.lmu.de`!

 ## North Germanic

 ### Faroese · fao · [fao1244](https://glottolog.org/resource/languoid/id/faro1244)